JuliaLang/www.julialang.org/blog/_posts/2019-12-31-yao-differentiable-quantum-programming.md

 - and [more work-in-progress packages](https://github.com/QuantumBFS)

 ### Efficient
+Efficiency matters especially in parameterized quantum circuits that requires a lot numerical experiments, thus, we also want Yao to be efficient enough on these tasks.

 Besides all other exciting features, Yao achieves the-state-of-art performance on intermediate-sized quantum circuits by making use of [the native GPU programming in Julia](https://devblogs.nvidia.com/gpu-computing-julia-programming-language/) and specialization based on multiple dispatch.

 ![relative](http://docs.yaoquantum.org/dev/assets/images/relative_pcircuit.png)